fabryandrea/data-circle-project-data-warehouse/project_description.md

 ## 1. Introduction
 - What is the project content about?
+You will replicate, transform, and analyze data about book sales and orders.
 - What is the problem we are solving with the project?
 Data warehouses are the backbone of company analytics.
 This project will familiarize you with the design and architecture of data warehouses.
 If you are interested in a data analyst, analytics engineer, or data engineer role, this project will give you an introduction to how these roles interact with data in production.